superfluid-finance/protocol-monorepo/packages/ethereum-contracts/README.md

 ## Usage

-If you're building a dapp using the deployed contracts (goerli or mainnet) then you should instead use [`@superfluid-finance/js-sdk`](/packages/js-sdk).
+If you're building a dapp using existing protocol or Super Token contracts, then you should use [`@superfluid-finance/js-sdk`](/packages/js-sdk).
+[Here](https://docs.superfluid.finance/superfluid/networks/networks) you can find a list of networks where the Superfluid protocol is already deployed.

 If you're building a smart contract that uses Superfluid protocol, or even your own [SuperApp](https://docs.superfluid.finance/), then great!
 This is definitely the place to be.